Does Homeownership Matter?

 Consumers can learn more about homeownership and keep up with housing-related tips, news, stories and policy issues through Homeownership Matters (homeownershipmatters.realtor) and HouseLogic (houselogic.com)

-For more information about buying or selling a home, be sure to work with a REALTOR®, a member of the National Association of REALTORS®.
+For more information about buying or selling a home, be sure to work with a REALTOR®.
 Snohomish County-Camano Association of REALTORS® is the voice for real estate in Snohomish County.
-If you have questions for The Expert about real estate email us at firstname.lastname@example.org, or by visiting https://www.sccar.org.
+If you have questions for The Expert about real estate email us at email@example.com, or by visiting www.sccar.org.